jsconf/wwwtf.berlin/attendee-guide.md

 ## <a name="accommodation"></a>Accommodation

 Due to high demand, (affordable) accommodation in the city is scarce for WWWTF.
-Here are some tips on finding/offering accommodation in Berlin, courtesy of CSSconf (<a href="http://blog.cssconf.eu/2015/09/02/where-to-stay-in-Berlin/">original post here</a>)
+Here are some tips on finding/offering accommodation in Berlin, courtesy of <a href="http://2017.cssconf.eu">CSSconf EU</a>.

 ### Team up with other attendees